Zapnoty — Testing your integration

 Testing webhooks

 To test event delivery, temporarily point a webhook endpoint at a test receiver URL (webhook.site, ngrok on localhost).
 The X-Zapnoty-Signature is computed the same way — verify your HMAC validation.
 The webhook delivery log is available in the dashboard.
+Deliveries from sandbox requests are marked is_test=true.

 Related sections